bmurf17/Astro-Profile/src/pages/posts/devlog-may-2025.md

 ### Overview/Thoughts

 A lot of the goals I had for my main project down the hall are now wrapped up.
-There's still plenty of polish I could add to the app, but I'm feeling like my prespective has shiffted.
+There's still plenty of polish I could add to the app, but I'm feeling like my perspective has shifted.
 This project is in a bit of a tough spot for me right now.
-Even though I’ve made a lot of progress, and I intend to keep mainting it, my motivation has shifted.
+Even though I’ve made a lot of progress, and I intend to keep minting it, my motivation has shifted.
 Outside of polish and maintenance, I don’t have a strong desire to develop new features at the moment.
 It's also been hard to motivate myself to tackle caching.

 But on to goal